SirPryderi/CSCU9YQ-Exam-Notes/README.md

 A distributed database can have only have two of the following:

-- **Strong consistency** – all nodes see the same data at the same time
+- **Strong consistency** – all nodes see the same data at the same time.
-- **Availability** – every client gets a response, regardless if one of the nodes is down
+- **Availability** – every client gets a response, regardless if one of the nodes is down.
 - **Partition tolerance** – the system continues to run regardless of the of number of delayed messages.

 ### Indexes

 ### Data Models

 ### Cursor and Projections

 ## Other NoSQL databases
 ### Column Family